 Check here if you want to learn more about web forms.

 You can also generate automated 'Feed announcements' when activity is moved to a certain phase.
 You can also set up the rules when the announcement should be activated and who should receive it.
 For example, a sales team would probably like to announce the whole company when they close a deal.

-Kindly note that this is a restricted feature.
-Contact us if you would like to know more at firstname.lastname@example.org
+Kindly note that file tags is a restricted feature.
+Contact us if you would like to know more at firstname.lastname@example.org.

 In the permissions tab, it is possible to change the permissions of a single user or team member for the whole workflow.
 By default, when creating a new workflow, it will be available for all users in that workspace.